-The Submitter must be a SIOP member of any type, including Student Affiliate.
+The Submitter must be a SIOP member of any type, including Student.

 Explanation of Rules:

-- Live Supervision Rule: Submission in all session types other than Poster requires at least one SIOP Member, Associate, Fellow, or Retired member as a Speaker.
-A poster may have all Student Affiliates, if desired.
+- Live Supervision Rule: Submission in all session types other than Posters requires at least one SIOP Member, Associate, Fellow, or Retired member as a Speaker.
+A poster may have all Students, if desired.

 - Rule of Three: An individual may be Speaker in no more than three submissions, regardless of type.
 It is the responsibility of the submitter to ensure that those within that session have not agreed to be speakers in more than three proposed sessions.
 If you submit a session with any Speakers that have violated the Rule of Three, your submission will be held out of peer review until the problem is resolved.
 If the problem cannot be resolved in a reasonable amount of time, your submission will be declined without review.